terascope/teraslice/docs/packages/data-mate/overview.md

 ### isGeoShapePolygon

-`FieldValidator.isGeoShapePolygon(input) - Checks to see if input is a valid geo-json polygon, or a list of geo-json polygons `
+`FieldValidator.isGeoShapePolygon(input, context) - Checks to see if input is a valid geo-json polygon, or a list of geo-json polygons
+`

 ```javascript